-Our commercial success is significantly dependent on intellectual property related to any product candidates and technologies we may either acquire, license or develop internally.
-We are currently the licensee of two patent applications; however we intend to license additional technologies from pharmaceutical and biotechnology companies, and research institutions.
-In addition, based upon our own discovery research initiatives, we filed a provisional patent application on December 11, 2017 on novel chemistry related to a potential cannabinoid formulation.
-We have not received action on any of the provisional applications whether obtained as licenses or as a result of our own research efforts.
+Our future commercial success is significantly dependent on intellectual property related to any product candidates and technologies we may either acquire, license or develop internally.
+We intend to continue licensing technologies from pharmaceutical companies, biotechnology firms, or research institutions.
+In addition, based upon our own discovery research initiatives, we filed a patent application on December 10, 2018 on novel chemistry related to a novel solid form cannabinoid composition.
+We have not yet received any action on the application.